RedTail-LLC/Capabilities/README.md

 and supplies.

 <a href="https://redtail-llc.github.io/Capabilities/Capabilities/RDL_Capability_Statement.pdf" download>
-  Click here to download a PDF copy of the RTS Capability Statement
+  Click here to download a PDF copy of the RDL Capability Statement
 </a>

 ---